snazy2000/SnipeitPS/docs/Get-SnipeitCategory.md

 ```

 ### -url
-Url of Snipeit system, can be set using Set-SnipeItInfo command
+Url of Snipeit system, can be set using Set-SnipeitInfo command

 ```yaml
 Type: String